enarx-archive/rfcs/rfc#00006-trust-pivot-introduction.md

 in which the anchor is contained.
 Trust anchors are static in terms of their interaction with a trust system, and the trust relationship to a trust anchor is assumed - based on the endorsing authority - rather than derived.
-One exampele of a trust anchor is a root certificate signed by a Certificate Authority (the endorsing authority in this case).
+One example of a trust anchor is a root certificate signed by a Certificate Authority (the endorsing authority in this case).

 ### Trust pivot
-A trust pivot is a component which allows a trust relationship from one entity to another to be transferred, or added, to another entity.
+A trust pivot is a component (or set of components) and associated process (that is, algorithm, rather than necessarily executing process) which allows a trust relationship from one entity to another to be transferred, or added, to another entity.
 The validity of the pivot assumes the existence of one or more trust anchors.
+The concept of a trust pivot is new, and two examples may help explain it.

+#### A will as a trust pivot
+A will (as in "last will and testament") provides a legal mechanism whereby the ownership and management of property can be passed from one person to another.
+(Note: "Trusts" are another mechanism, but the name is somewhat confusing in this context!).

+#### A CPU+firmware as a trust pivot of a TEE
+Most relevant to Enarx is the use of TEE-enabled CPU+firmware and an attestation process to allow a TEE instance to pivot from one trust domain (the host's) to another (the workload owner's).
+An example of a trust anchor in this case is the cryptographic key or certificate which the CPU+firmware component uses to sign aspects of the attestation.

 ## Reference